Forkingengineer/blog-starter-kit/_posts/dynamic-routing.md

 ---
 title: "Dynamic leisure and hospitality"
-excerpt:
-The Beauty of handling time management  in a world of never ending posdibilities is tbe stuff of a good life story.
+excerpt: "The Beauty of handling time management  in a world of never ending posdibilities is tbe stuff of a good life story"

-"Lorem ip consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus."

 coverImage: "/assets/blog/dynamic-routing/cover.jpg"